DataDog/hiring-engineers/answers.md

 <a href="https://www.flickr.com/photos/158412660@N04/41443611025/in/dateposted/" title="downtime-email"><img src="https://farm2.staticflickr.com/1733/41443611025_6142441023.jpg" width="500" height="322" alt="downtime-email"></a>

 ## Collecting APM Data:
 The flask app that I modified can be found in this repositories code folder.
 Rather than using the ddtrace-run approach, I manually inserted the Middleware into the application.

-In a separate terminal I ran the following commands to start the flask server:
+In a separate terminal run the following commands to start the flask server:

 &nbsp;&nbsp;&nbsp;&nbsp; ```export FLASK_APP=apm_flask.py```
 &nbsp;&nbsp;&nbsp;&nbsp; ```flask run```

-Within a few moments, the Dashboard UI updated the APM tab to show the traces.
+Within a few moments, the Dashboard UI will update the APM tab to show the traces.

 <a href="https://www.flickr.com/photos/158412660@N04/28473998728/in/dateposted/" title="my_service"><img src="https://farm2.staticflickr.com/1730/28473998728_c7b6583349.jpg" width="500" height="414" alt="my_service"></a>

-I then added to my dashboard I created earlier using the UI:
+Then add to the dashboard created earlier using the UI:

 <a href="https://www.flickr.com/photos/158412660@N04/41445051175/in/dateposted/" title="timeboard-with-apm"><img src="https://farm1.staticflickr.com/886/41445051175_422fb29b3c.jpg" width="500" height="414" alt="timeboard-with-apm"></a>